-The ASUS XG27AQ has a decent HDR color gamut.
-It's considered wide for HDR content, but it only has decent coverage of both the DCI P3 color space and the wider Rec.
+The ASUS XG27AQ has an excellent HDR color gamut.
+It's considered wide for HDR content, but it only has decent coverage of both the DCI-P3 color space and the wider Rec.
 2020 color space.
 If you want a monitor with a wider HDR color gamut, check out the Acer Predator XB273U GXbmiipruzx.

-HDR color volume is decent.
+HDR color volume is good.
 As with SDR, it has some trouble displaying dark, saturated colors.